String Theory

 Finally, bad posture is tiring.
 It's an inefficient way to use your body, and when you dance 5 or 10 hours a week, bad posture can wear you out.
 Play whatever mental games you need to maintain good posture.
 Be a relaxed puppet, pulled up by a string... or think about being the tallest, most relaxed person on the floor.
 There are a lot of distractions in a crowded milonga.
 Other dancers can move in close or even bump you; an inexperienced partner can pull you off center; and sometimes you just get lost in the music and start slumping... so use a little discipline.
 Use a checklist and tell yourself, "be tall", or "string... relax" or "chest up".
 Good tango takes concentration and discipline.
 It takes a long time to develop good habits—and even longer to get rid of bad ones.
 If you lose your posture, you're screwed.
 So do whatever it takes.

-It straightens your neck and vertebrae, and keeps your head centered and balanced.
+knees, neck and vertebrae, and it keeps your head centered and balanced.

 Use the string exercise in front of a mirror to look for symmetry.